Nicola Barbato: Elected and amnesty

-In the elections in May 1895, he was elected for the Italian Socialist Party while he was still in prison.
+In the 1895 general elections, he was elected deputy with the Italian Socialist Party while he was still in prison.
 He was a candidate in protest against the repression of the Fasci Siciliani in many national electoral districts.
 His election was annulled by the Council of the Chamber.
 In the next elections in September 1895, he was elected again in two electoral colleges.
 He was assigned by lot to the district of Cesena, leaving the fifth district of Milan to Filippo Turati, the grand old man of the socialist, who was elected to the Italian Chamber of Deputies for the first time.

-After nearly two years, on March 16, 1896, he was released as the result of a pardon recognizing the excessive brutality of the repression.
+After nearly two years, on 16 March 1896, he was released as the result of a pardon recognizing the excessive brutality of the repression.
 After his release, Barbato and the other Fasci leaders Giuseppe De Felice Giuffrida and Rosario Garibaldi Bosco were met by a large crowd of supporters in Rome, who released the horses form their carriage and dragged them to the hotel, cheering for socialism and denouncing Crispi.
 When Barbato returned to his home town Piana dei Greci, he was greeted by 5,000 people, more than half the population.
 At that point he was probably the most popular socialist leader in Sicily.